michaelborn/ITB2020-CBElasticsearch-talk/README.md

 * Started web development at a web design agency in 2011
 * 💑 Married in 2018
+* 🚀 Joined Ortus August 2019
-* 🏠 Bought our first house!
+* 🏠 Just bought our first house!
-* 🔨 And I'm -ripping it apart- remodeling it myself. 🤣
+* 🔨 And I'm ripping it apart / remodeling it myself! 🤣
 * 🐦 Twitter - [@michaelborn_me](https://twitter.com/michaelborn_me)
 * 📝 I blog at [MichaelBorn.me](https://michaelborn.me)